mapninja/QGIS-101/README.md

----
-subtitle: >
-  Geoprocessing and Basic Analysis of Spatial Data with QGIS
+# Geoprocessing with QGIS 101

 Stacey Maples – Geospatial Manager – Stanford Geospatial Center – stacemaples@stanford.edu

 David Medeiros – GIS Instruction & Support Specialist - Stanford Geospatial Center - davidmed@stanford.edu
----

-This session will build upon the skills and concepts introduced in the "Introduction to Geographic Information Systems and QGIS for Spatial Analysis" session and participants will be expected to attend that workshop, or have comparable experience with ArcGIS 10.x.
-Topics will include: Use of Relates & Relationship Classes; Geoprocessing of geographic data; Geocoding of street addresses; Overlay Analysis; and Advanced Manipulation of Tabular Data.
+This session will build upon the skills and concepts introduced in the "QGIS 101" session and participants will be expected to attend that workshop, or have comparable experience with ArcGIS 10.x, or other desktop GIS.

+Topics will include:

+* Use of Relates & Relationship Classes
+* Geoprocessing of geographic data
+* Geocoding of street addresses
+* Overlay Analysis
+* Advanced Manipulation of Tabular Data
+* Spatial SQL Queries

 Part of the Stanford Geospatial Center GIS Workshop Series

 GIS Resources:
 --------------